lvrcek/LongReadClassification/README.md

-# Chimeric Read Detection
+# Long Read Detection

-A simple tool based on PyTorch for decting chimeric reads from thir coverage graphs.
+A simple tool based on PyTorch for classifying reads from their pile-o-grams.